DiamondJdev/Vision-Based-Landmark-Detection/README.md

-Here’s a recommended README.md for your **Vision-Based Landmark Detection** project:

----

 # Vision-Based Landmark Detection

 Vision-Based Landmark Detection is a Python project focused on detecting helipads and vertiports from visual input.
 The core goal is to enable reliable, real-time recognition of landing sites using computer vision techniques.
 This repository is ideal for researchers, drone developers, and anyone interested in autonomous landing systems.